carvel-dev/kbld/README.md

 Features:

-- Orchestrates image builds (delegates to tools like Docker, pack) and registry pushes
+- Orchestrates image builds (delegates to tools like Docker, pack, kubectl-buildkit) and registry pushes
 - Works with local Docker daemon and remote registries, for development and production cases
 - Records metadata about image sources in annotation on Kubernetes resources (see examples below)
 - Resolves image references to their digest form (*immutable*) ([details](https://get-kbld.io/#why))